ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 The  CPU  and  memory  are  not  the  only  resources  that  the  operating  system must manage.
 I/O devices also interact heavily with the operating system.
-As we saw in Fig. 1-6, I/O devices generally consist of two parts: a controller and the de- vice itself.
-The controller is a chip or a set of chips that physically controls the de- vice.
+As we saw in Fig. 1-6, I/O devices generally consist of two parts: a controller and the device itself.
+The controller is a chip or a set of chips that physically controls the device.
 It accepts  commands  from  the  operating  system,  for  example,  to  read  data from the device, and carries them out.

 In many cases, the actual control of the device is complicated and detailed, so